 The term root canal evokes fear and anxiety in many people, and for good reason.
-Despite the intention to preserve your natural tooth by removing infected pulp, root canals have a deeper side that raises concern in holistic dentistry.
+Many patients ask, are root canals bad for your health, especially when they are already dealing with pain, infection, or the stress of making a treatment decision.
+While root canals are often intended to preserve your natural tooth by removing infected pulp, they have a deeper side that raises concern in holistic dentistry.
 The issue is not just oral health, but overall wellness.

 Root Canal Basics